poetaman/arttime/README.md

 - Personalize: easily create new art files (just add one to ``share/arttime/textart`` directory), and/or change the default message that is shown under one of the existing art files (message is picked from first line of every file).
 Art has a power to inspire, putting hate messages would be violation of [CFLA](https://github.com/reportaman/arttime/blob/main/LICENSE_ADDENDUM_CFLA), please be mindful.
 - Best for privacy: Unlike commercial apps that connect to internet, track your activity and send/sell your data, arttime runs solely on your computer.
 It does not connect to internet, does not look at or track your data, and does not send any data outside your computer.
 Unlike binaries, arttime is a human-readable text file that can always be reviewed.

 Note-1: By default ``arttime`` is tuned to consume less power, so you will see an occasional increment of 2 seconds in elapsed time.
 This is ok as the error is always less than 1 second.
 If you don't want this to happen, set samples per second to 10 from command line ``-s 10`` or from within the application by pressing ``s`` after it starts.
 On my machine this increases CPU usage from ``0.3%`` to ``1.5%``.
 I use ``-s 10`` only during presentations.
+A future update might remove this requirement, always increment by 1, spread the error to every second, and still keep CPU usage around 0.3%.

 Note-2: arttime has been designed to be lean, and uses only around 6KB of your RAM while running!